emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 --- abstract

-This document groups use cases for managing energy-efficient networks from operators and from discussions since the GREEN BoF discussions.
-The primary objectives of this draft is to define use cases.
+This document groups use cases for Energy efficiency Management of network devices.

 Discussion Venues